On this page:

 My Victorian waterway survey

-As a key piece of community input to the new VWMS, a major piece of social research (titled the My Victorian waterway survey) was concluded in May 2022, with 6,000 responses received.
-The survey seeks to understand better community uses, expectations, attitudes and behaviours towards waterways.
+A key piece of community input to the new VWMS, the My Victorian waterway survey, was concluded in May 2022, with 6,000 responses received.
+This major piece of social research sought to understand better community uses, expectations, attitudes and behaviours towards waterways.

-It provides a contemporary data set on how Victorians use their waterways and what they value about them and builds on data collected in a previous My Victorian Waterway Survey (2009) to identify trends over time.
-The final analysis report will be developed in the latter half of 2022 and a summary report will be made publicly available.
+It provided a contemporary data set on how Victorians use their waterways and what they value about them, and builds on data collected in a previous My Victorian Waterway Survey (2009) to identify trends over time.
+The final analysis report is available at My Victorian Waterway Survey.

 In June 2021, the new Rivers and Riparian Action Plan was finalised.
-It outlines what government is doing to manage Victoria’s waterways over the period 2020-21 and 2023-24.
-It continues the government’s key commitment to improve the health of waterways and riparian land in Victoria.
-Many of the key waterway health projects under this plan are funded through the Improving the health of Victoria’s waterways and catchments in the face of escalating impacts of climate change and Supporting regional communities and economic recovery through healthy waterways initiatives which are described in this report.
+It outlined what government planned to do to manage Victoria’s waterways over the period 2020–21 to 2023–24.
+It continued the government’s key commitment to improve the health of waterways and riparian land in Victoria.
+Many of the key waterway health projects under this plan were funded through the Improving the health of Victoria’s waterways and catchments in the face of escalating impacts of climate change and Supporting regional communities and economic recovery through healthy waterways initiatives, which are described in this report.

 Statewide support: monitoring and evaluation

-Under this part of the initiative, a suite of complementary monitoring programs is continuing to support
+Under this part of the initiative, a suite of complementary monitoring programs continued to support:

 • the delivery of regional waterway strategies